gudmojo/nice-things/README.md

 # gudmojo's list of nice things

-This whole repo is just a bunch of text about nice things, most of which have something to do with software development.
-These are just my personal preferences, you may agree or disagree.
+My list of nice things which have something to do with software development.
+These are my personal preferences, you may agree or disagree.

 ## Go